commonhaus/foundation/agreements/sponsorship/README.md

 - Logo dimensions: 150px height, max-width: 300px
 - Short description of company and service provided (up to 240 characters excluding whitespace and markup)

-[^1]: [Advisory Board](../../bylaws/5-cf-advisory-board.md) representatives meet semi-annually with the CF Council to provide industry perspective and help align Foundation initiatives with community needs.
+[^ab]: [Advisory Board](../../bylaws/5-cf-advisory-board.md) representatives meet semi-annually with the CF Council to provide industry perspective and help align Foundation initiatives with community needs.
+[^recognition]: Gold and Silver tier sponsors may provide descriptive text for publication on the Commonhaus website.
+Your logo and descriptive text may also be published on the designated Project’s website at our discretion.
+[^commercial]: If you provide commercial support for a Commonhaus Project and are a Gold or Silver tier sponsor, your commercial support will be listed on both the Commonhaus and designated Project websites.